RavanH/coolclock/readme.txt

 There is no options page.
 Just go to your Appearance > Widgets admin page and find the new Analog Clock widget.
 Add it to your sidebar and change settings if you want to see another than the default clock.

-Other ways to integrate a clock into your site are ahortcodes or a theme function.
+Other ways to integrate a clock into your site are shortcodes or a theme function.
 See instructions below.

 = What options does the widget have? =

 First of all, you can pick a preset skin.
-There are 21 skins made by other users and one Minimal skin that only shows the clock arms, that can be useful for placing over a custom background image.
-Then there are:
+There are 21 skins made by other users and, when the Advanced extension is added, one Minimal skin that only shows the clock arms, that can be useful for placing over a custom background image.

+There are these options:

 - Custom skin parameters - see question below;
 - Radius - changes the clock size;